 We can think of lots of ways that viXra could be improved, but we keep it simple and avoid bespoke interactive features so that it is easy to run at low cost.
 We welcome new ideas but will probably not be able to include them without significant outside funding.
 The purposes of viXra are probably better served by a stable unchanging platform than by one with constantly updated features and changes in conditions.

 viXra needs to be permanent to serve its purpose as a long-term archive.
 We have a mirror site as a backup and its database is in cloud storage so that it exists independently of the people who currently run it.
 We keep the workings simple so that anyone can take over if problems arise.
 We are planning to take further steps to ensure that it can outlive its founders.
+However, viXra does face an existential threat from internet legislation, especially in the EU.
+Legislation is used to ensure privacy and copyright but viXra has no resources to comply with requirements such as upload filters.
+ViXra may be exempt from some legisaltion of this type but exemptions are ambiguous and viXra does not have resources to fight a legal battle should it be picked out as an example.
+It is therefore possible that viXra will not last forever.

 Your copyright is automatically established by international law through publication in viXra or anywhere else where it will be preserved.
 This gives you some legal protection against people who might copy large parts of your paper.
 However this may not be a very strong safeguard against other forms of plagiarism.